MP3 Audio Clip ( 20 min 26 sec )

 121:27:45 Conrad: Okay.
 Now, in looking at the map, we got all the way over to...
 If you go to, what is it, the general map, map 5, or whatever you want to call them, we got over in that Shelf Crater (Middle Crescent Crater).
 That's where you sent us, and we got to that fellow, so some of that stuff we picked up might be of that Copernican ray material.
 We also had photographs down there of that shelf, which everybody thought was interesting.
 I took a set of stereos in that thing, all the way around that big crater.
 Now, we made it over there with no strain.
 Matter of fact, we ran over and ran back in nothing flat.
 So, I think it's reasonable to go as you have indicated.
 Which would be one, starting at F, which is right in front of the spacecraft, then going to Sharp, then going to Bench, then to Halo, then to the Surveyor crater, then to Block, and back to the spacecraft.
 How's that sound?

 [Pete's reference to "map 5" is not to LSE 7-5, which covers the area south of the Snowman.
-He may be referring to the overall traverse planning map - distinct from the maps keyed to each of the four hypothesized landing sites - which has the name "Shelf" written on the north side of the large crater that Pete and Al visited at the end of EVA-1 and which is called Middle Crescent Crater in the post-flight literature.
+He seems to be referring to the overall traverse planning map, which includes all four of the propsed traverse routes.
+It has the name "Shelf" written on the north side of the large crater that Pete and Al visited at the end of EVA-1 and which is called Middle Crescent Crater in the post-flight literature.
 What seems likely is that Shelf refers to a feature on the north rim of Middle Crescent at the point marked with a lowercase "e" on the Landing Site 3 traverse.
 Post-flight analysis of the EVA-1 traverse indicates that Pete and Al took their Middle Crescent pans and samples near point "a" on the Site 3 traverse.
 In any event, as plotted on the traverse planning map, no part of Middle Crescent Crater lies on the Copernican ray.]121:29:03 Gibson: Roger, Pete.
 That sounds real good.
 Understand you'd like to go Sharp (Crater) and then Bench (Crater).

 [Bean - "I think this (business about finding the edge of the Copernican Ray) falls in the category of looking at things too simplistically - like we seem to always do things.
 You know, that we'd look out the window and there'd be a ray and we could run over to the edge and sample it.
 And, really, that is never the way things turn out.
 Maybe from altitude you see a contact and you can tell ray from non-ray; but, on the ground, that contact is a mile wide or something.
 So it's not like you're running along and all of a sudden you're on the ray."]